The Best Places to See Holiday Lights Around Philadelphia

 Macy’s Christmas Light Show

 To quote Julie Andrews’s narration of this 100,000-light spectacle, the Macy’s Christmas Light Show is a “grand tradition.”
 If you’re from Philly, you probably grew up watching it, and not a thing has changed (other than its original Wanamaker name).
 The bears, the dancing snowmen, the “magic Christmas tree,” the majestic organ finale — it’s all there, and it’s all aglow in colorful nostalgia.
-After a couple pandemic-era years when they cut down the showtimes, we’re back to the show running roughly every two hours daily (see below for exact showtimes).
+The show runs roughly every two hours daily (see below for exact showtimes).
 Pro-tip for Philly parents with small children: It’s much less crowded during the workday.
 While you’re there, head upstairs to Dickens Village to walk through an animatronic telling of A Christmas Carol.
 Note that this year, online reservations are required to visit Dickens Village and Santa, so this will take a little more planning than in the past.
 Worth it.

 Franklin Square Electrical Spectacle